nikki-uwu/Meower/CONTRIBUTING.md

 - Dependencies are managed in `platformio.ini` - use latest versions where possible

 ### Hardware Development
-- PCB files are in EasyEDA format
+- PCB files are in EasyEDA Pro format
+- Include the updated EasyEDA project files with your PR
+- Clearly document what was changed (e.g., "Added 100nF capacitor to pin 3, rerouted power trace")
 - Verify your changes work with the components I'm using
-- Document any modifications clearly
+- Hardware contributions must be EasyEDA Pro compatible

 ### Python Code
 - Add clear comments - if unsure/lazy, use AI to help document your code